-NOTICE IS HEREBY GIVEN that an Ordinary Meeting of Council will be held in the Council Chambers, Welcome Road, Karratha, on Monday, 9 December 2024 at 6pm
+Ordinary Meeting of Council WAS held in the Council Chambers, Welcome Road, Karratha, on Monday, 9 December 2024 at 6pm

-VIRGINIA MILTRUP CHIEF EXECUTIVE OFFICER
+VIRGINIA® MILTRUP CHIEF EXECUTIVE OFFICER

 No responsibility whatsoever is implied or accepted by the City of Karratha for any act, omission or statement or intimation occurring during Council or Committee Meetings.
 The City of Karratha disclaims any liability for any loss whatsoever and howsoever caused arising out of reliance by any person or legal entity on any such act, omission or statement or intimation occurring during Council or Committee Meetings.